pubino/orfe_graduate_handbook/README.md

 1. [Helpful Links](#helpful-links)
 1. [Policy on Graduate Student Travel](#policy-on-graduate-student-travel)

-This handbook describes the basic academic requirements and contains many tips and suggestions for new graduate students in the ORFE department.

-## Message from the Chair
+## Message from the Chair<a name="message-from-the-chair"></a>

 ### Professor Ronnie Sircar

 Welcome to the Department of Operations Research and Financial Engineering.
-I wish you the best for your academic success over the next few years.
+I wish you the best for your academic success over the nextfew years.
 At Princeton, you will be among the best, brightest and most creative talents of your generation.
-ORFE is a small and friendly department \-- please do introduce yourself to fellow students and to faculty when you see them.
-We are very happy that you chose to join us, and we look forward to learning about your research and ideas in the coming years.
+ORFE is a small and friendly department---please do introduce yourself to fellow students and to faculty when you see them.
+We are very happy that you chose to join us,and we look forward to learning about your research and ideas in thecoming years.

 ## Message from the Director of Graduate Studies (DGS)

 ### Professor Mykhaylo Shkolnikov

 It is my great pleasure to welcome you to ORFE!
 ORFE combines Financial Mathematics, Machine Learning, Operations Research, Optimization, Probability and Statistics under one roof and it is my hope that you will thrive in this stimulating interdisciplinary environment.
 Please feel free to reach out for advice on academic matters as you progress through the various stages of Graduate School.

 ## PhD Program Requirement Summary

 In the first year, students sign up for the six core courses in optimization, probability and statistics, followed by a qualifying exam at the end of the summer, if required.
-In addition, at least two advanced courses and two semesters of directed research are completed under the direction of a faculty adviser in the student\'s area of interest by the end of the second year in preparation for the general examination.
+In addition, at least two advanced courses and two semesters of directed research are completed under the direction of a faculty adviser in the student's area of interest by the end of the second year in preparation for the general examination.
 The general examination is taken in the spring of the second year of study.
 Usually, beyond the general examination, two to three years are needed for the completion of a suitable dissertation.
 Upon completion of thesis studies and acceptance of the dissertation by the department and the Graduate School, the candidate is admitted to the final public oral examination.

--   In the first year of graduate study, students must take all six core courses.
+In the first year of graduate study, students must take all six core courses.

 *Please note that core courses cannot be dropped without DGS approval*.